dkomeza/open-source-kt-display/README.md

 ## KT Controller communication protocol

 Special thank you to user *@obelix662000* at endless-sphere.com for sharing the docs in [This post](https://endless-sphere.com/forums/viewtopic.php?f=2&t=73471).
 However there seem to be some problems regarding the B6 Checksum calculation (not sure yet).
-Aparently the formula is not always correct and varies from display to display.
+Apparently the formula is not always correct and varies from display to display.
 I will have to test this myself.
 <br><br>

 ### Controller to Display